DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
 A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend, Moving Average(s), as well as, other technical indicators used to calculate intelligent trade signals and execute profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using python.

 Through our model of the SuperTrend algorithm we incorporate social sentiment analyses, sophisticated technical indicators, and pre-built strategies to autonomously trade your assets for you.
 Requiring only little to no supervision.
 Our platform allows users to mirror peer portfolios.
-Giving you the tools you need in order to create your own, join group portfolios, & even have their performance parameters evaluated recurrently & hyper-tuned over time.
+You can easily create your own or join publicly reviewed group portfolios, & even have your bot's decision parameters evaluated recurrently & hyper-tuned over time.

+Our daily goal is to optimize returns and minimize loss - for everyone.
+We want to make trading as easy and less intimidating as robotically possible.

 Our ultimate mission is to leverage statistical & mathematical modeling, deep financial analytics, data science, strategic intelligence, and ml to provide reliable, intellectually resourceful, and totally open source user-friendly products.